Therapeutic Treatment for The Brain

 Neurotherapy often provides a more rapid as well as more effective clinical outcome than other, traditional types of therapy.

-Neurotherapy training creates a default mode network that supports healthy regulation versus the dysregulated brain wave activity that is often associated with conditions such as ADHD/ADD, learning disabilities, autism, depression, anxiety, trauma, sleep disorders, pain, headaches, traumatic brain injury, along with many other concerns which can affect emotional as well as physical well-being.
+Neurotherapy training creates a default mode network that supports healthy regulation versus the dysregulated brain wave activity that often manifest symptoms related to ADHD/ADD, learning disabilities, autism, depression, anxiety, trauma, sleep disorders, pain, headaches, traumatic brain injury, along with many other concerns which can affect emotional as well as physical well-being.

 How Does It Work?

 Using sensors and special software we simply measure the brain activity and reflect it back to the brain through visual and auditory feedback.
 When the brain is shown its own activity, it can then adjust itself for better performance and function.
 Nothing is ever being transmitted into the brain.
 The feedback provides a recording of the brain’s activity in real-time and the information revealed through the EEG is then used to train for improvement of self-regulation of brain activity.
 Neurotherapy improves how we function cognitively, emotionally, and behaviorally.

 A Neurofeedback Assessment Includes:

 - Consultation +qEEG Individual neurofeedback training plan